jtelszasz/blog_project/_posts/2014-06-18-Closer-Look-At-SVM-Model.md

 </div>
 </section><!-- /#table-of-contents -->

-In the <a href='{{ site.url }}/articles/Predicting-Energy-Use-with-Support-Vector-Machines'>previous post</a> I trained a support vector machine model using electricity demand data.
+NOTE: In the <a href='{{ site.url }}/articles/Predicting-Energy-Use-with-Support-Vector-Machines'>previous post</a> I trained a support vector machine model using electricity demand data.
+I should state that this is not the end of the analysis nor a robust model ready for release into the wild.
+The model would need to undergo cross-validation to forge it into something more robust and generalized.

 The data I'm using are the hourly electricity consumption in my apartment between January 18 and March 31, 2014, measured by a smart meter and provided by BGE.
 The following plot is a closer look at the predicted demand and actual demand over two days from the testing period.

 <figure>
   <a href="{{ site.url }}/images/SVM_predict_TS_zoom.png"><img src="{{ site.url }}/images/SVM_predict_TS_zoom.png"></a>